elmtree-askmo/cloudcannon-app/content/learn/engineering/how-do-you-determine-the-direction-of-a-force-using-unit-vectors.md

 url: /learn/engineering/questions/how-do-you-determine-the-direction-of-a-force-using-unit-vectors
 score: -1.0
 related_article1:
-    id: 166685
+    id: 166679
-    title: What is the difference between kinematics and dynamics in mechanical systems?
+    title: >-
+        What are the conditions necessary for static equilibrium?
     subject: Engineering
-    url: /learn/engineering/questions/what-is-the-difference-between-kinematics-and-dynamics-in-mechanical-systems
+    url: /learn/engineering/questions/what-are-the-conditions-necessary-for-static-equilibrium
 related_article2:
-    id: 166679
+    id: 166675
-    title: What are the conditions necessary for static equilibrium?
+    title: >-
+        What is the magnitude of a force vector and how is it calculated?
     subject: Engineering
-    url: /learn/engineering/questions/what-are-the-conditions-necessary-for-static-equilibrium
+    url: /learn/engineering/questions/what-is-the-magnitude-of-a-force-vector-and-how-is-it-calculated
 related_article3:
-    id: 166690
+    id: 166691
-    title: What is the vector representation of displacement in three-dimensional space?
+    title: >-
+        How does displacement relate to equilibrium in force analysis?
     subject: Engineering
-    url: /learn/engineering/questions/what-is-the-vector-representation-of-displacement-in-threedimensional-space
+    url: /learn/engineering/questions/how-does-displacement-relate-to-equilibrium-in-force-analysis
 related_article4:
-    id: 166690
+    id: 166681
-    title: What is the vector representation of displacement in three-dimensional space?
+    title: >-
+        Describe Hooke's Law and its relation to displacement and force.
     subject: Engineering
-    url: /learn/engineering/questions/what-is-the-vector-representation-of-displacement-in-threedimensional-space
+    url: /learn/engineering/questions/describe-hookes-law-and-its-relation-to-displacement-and-force
 related_article5:
-    id: 166678
+    id: 166680
-    title: How are force components resolved in three-dimensional space?
+    title: >-
+        How do you apply equilibrium equations to solve for unknown forces?
     subject: Engineering
-    url: /learn/engineering/questions/how-are-force-components-resolved-in-threedimensional-space
+    url: /learn/engineering/questions/how-do-you-apply-equilibrium-equations-to-solve-for-unknown-forces
 ---

 &nbsp;